 It is preferable that education abroad leaders be active tenure-line faculty members.
 Junior faculty members are encouraged to develop new education abroad courses or take over existing programs.
 Retirees will be considered only if their courses meet UWRF's strategic needs,and there is no alternative.

-8.6.4: Approval processes for education-abroad programs are located in the committee description for the Academic Program and Policy Committee (Chapter III).
-(2012-2013 130)
+Approval process for programs (e.g. majors, minors, emphases, certificates, SAE, ITC.
+WIS, General Education, Liberal Arts, and Foundation Courses in Agriculture) are located in the committee description for Academic Program and Policy Committee (Chapter III).
+[FS 12/13-131]